shaylarihosain/Scripps-College-Journal/README.md

 (Beta) Signing in as a managing editor in the app will disable Adobe and macOS compatibility checks on that machine.
 Use at your own risk.

-You can use the _Announcements_ feature, located in Scripps College Journal’s _Preferences_ repository, to send brief information and news to your team when they launch the app, even for on a specific day.
+You can use the _Announcements_ feature, located in Scripps College Journal’s _Preferences_ repository, to relay brief information and news to your team when they launch the app, even only on a specific day.

 [**Back to top**](#welcome)